-Equity compensation for non-employee directors consists of (i) an initial equity award with a calculated value of \$375,000 for each newly-elected or appointed non-employee director, and (ii) annual awards with a calculated value of \$125,000.
-For 2020, equity awards for directors consisted solely of restricted stock units covering a number of shares determined by dividing the calculated value of the award by the closing price of a share of our common stock on the grant date.
+In 2021, equity compensation for non-employee directors consisted of (i) an initial equity award with a calculated value of \$375,000 for each newlyelected or appointed non-employee director, and (ii) annual awards with a calculated value of \$125,000.
+On November 18, 2021, our board approved an increase in the value of annual awards to \$170,000, commencing with the annual equity awards granted in 2022.
+For 2021, equity awards for directors consisted solely of restricted stock units ("RSUs") covering a number of shares determined by dividing the calculated value of the award by the 20-day trailing average of the Company's stock price on the grant date.